MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 Certain operations will invalidate the enumerator and force the creation of a new one, which adds some overhead.
 As long as the enumerator isn't invalidated too frequently, this model is an effective optimization.
 When accessing fields that aren't loaded, the platform does a JIT load, followed by an update of the enumerator.
 This process eliminates the need to trigger a JIT load on subsequent iterations.

-When passing a Record by value, without using a VAR, a new copy of the record is created.
+When passing a record by value, without using a VAR, a new copy of the record is created.
 The original record and its copy don't share filters, fields selected for load, and so on.
 So accessing an unloaded field will trigger a JIT load.
 But it won't update the enumerator, which means future iterations will also require JIT load.

 There are a few options to remedy this situation:

 - Pass the record reference using VAR parameter allows for updating of enumerator.
-- Call ADDLOADFIELDS(fieldnames) on the original record before passing by value.
+- Call AddLoadFields(fieldnames) on the original record before passing by value.
-- Before calling FIND, GET, NEXT, and so on, use the SETLOADFIELDS(fieldnames) to set all fields needed for load.
+- Before calling FIND, GET, NEXT, and so on, use the SetLoadFields(fieldnames) to set all fields needed for load.

 ## See Also